exoclam/gaspery/README.md

 [Pronunciation Guide](https://user-images.githubusercontent.com/16911363/212941685-d887b375-176f-4c23-b011-5f6968028a33.mp4)

 Gaspery is a package that uses the Fisher Information Matrix (FIM) to evaluate different radial velocity (RV) observing strategies.
 A paper (Lam, Bedell, Zhao, Gupta & Ballard, submitted) will also follow this work.
+The DOI for this release is 10.5281/zenodo.13294883.

 The Fisher Information Matrix describes the amount of information a time series contains on each free parameter input in a model.
 For exoplanet observers, the free parameter of interest is often the RV semi-amplitude, K. Gaspery is intended to help observational exoplanet astronomers construct the observing strategy that maximizes information (or minimizes uncertainty) on K. However, one can maximize information on any free parameter from any model, given a time series support (x-axis).
 So, whether you want to extend gaspery to deal with more complex models and problems or want integration with different covariance kernels (we are fully integrated with tinygp), we are happy to field your suggestions on this repo's Git Issues!